-We have rewritten and shortened the text of the Introduction as much as possible following your instructions, but we had to add new phrases at the request of reviewers.
+Following your instructions, we have rewritten the Introduction shortening it wherever possible.
+However, we also had to expand it at some places at the request of the other reviewers.
 References in parentheses in our answers are to lines in the pdf-file with labeled changes.

-We do not think that the hypothesis that there is no single major predictor explaining M. edulis and M. trossulus species distribution in any contact zone has been formally tested by anyone before us.
+To the best of our knowledge, the hypothesis that there is no single major predictor explaining M. edulis and M. trossulus species distribution in any contact zone has never been formally tested before our study.

-Table 1 summarizes the predictors we studied directly; we did not find space in the table to report the results of published studies.
+Table 1 summarizes the predictors from our study; we could not fit into it the results of published studies.

-A statement that the SDM we used does not directly assess the relative or absolute significance of factors is now included in Materials and Methods (L270-274).
+The statement that the SDM we used does not directly assess the relative or absolute significance of factors has been moved to Materials and Methods (L270-274).

 The results would benefit from some summary statements to help a reader know what the main findings were.
 For example, in line 273, what does this mean?
 That all parameters were thus retained in further analyses?
 Or the paragraph starting with line 275 could include a more general take home point such as: Substrate type substantially influenced distributions of Ptros.
 The importance of the curvilinear finding stated in line 289 is not clearly summarized.

-All results of the modeling are presented in standard form, see Table 2 and Fig. 2.
-We hope the statistical conclusions are articulated more clearly in the new edition of the Results.
+All results of the modeling are presented in standard form (Table 2 and Fig. 2).
+We hope the statistical conclusions are articulated more clearly in the new version of the Results.

 It is not clear how some decisions for analysis were made.
 For example, in line 274 all correlations are stated as being low, but the thresholds for what counts as low vs high are never defined (or citations included to justify those decisions).

 When judging the multicollinearity of predictors, we focused on the variance inflation factor (VIF).
-This metric takes into account not only pairwise relationships, like Pearson correlation, but also estimates the dependence of a given predictor on the set of all predictors included in the model.
+This metric not only takes into account pairwise relationships, like Pearson correlation, but also estimates the dependence of a given predictor on the set of all predictors included in the model.
 Using VIF, we found no collinearity between predictors.
-Pearson correlation coefficients between continuous predictors are given only for the general characterization of their relationships.That the correlation coefficients were low seems expected in light of the above.
+Pearson correlation coefficients between continuous predictors are given only for the general characterization of their relationships.
+In the light of the above, low correlation coefficients could be expected.

 The use of quotations is odd (especially in lines 423-440).
 I’d suggest just stating what you mean, rather than using quotations.
 Quotations imply (whether intentionally or not) that you’re using some proxy rather than saying directly what the finding is.